apache/mxnet/example/extensions/lib_custom_op/README.md

     .setCreateOpState(createOpState, "cpu");
 ```

-## Writing GPU Custom Operator Library
+## Writing Custom GPU Operator Library

-For writing a custom operator running on GPU, put all CUDA kernel functions used by the custom operator in a `.cu` file, and compile it with `NVCC` compiler.
 Most of the building blocks for registering GPU custom operators are the exactly same as CPU ones, except you need to specify the `"gpu"` context name when registering `forward`, `backward` or `createOpState` function.

 ### Run A GPU Example

-For illustration purpose, we provided a `ReLU` (Rectified Linear Unit) activation operator that can run on GPU.
+For illustration purposes, we provided a `ReLU` (Rectified Linear Unit) activation operator that can run on GPU.
 Make sure you have installed a CUDA compatible MXNet build.
 Go to `lib_custom_op` directory and follow these steps:

 1. Run `make relu_lib`.
 The Makefile will invoke `NVCC` compiler to compile the CUDA kernel along with regular custom operator functions from `relu_lib.cu` to generate `librelu_lib.so` library.
 2. Run `python test_relu.py`.
 It’ll register the GPU `ReLU` operator in the MXNet backend, then invoke the operator by feeding an `NDArray` input with GPU context, and output the result tensor with GPU context.